fasterize/geonosis/README.md

 # Geonosis #

-Geonosis is a [Zookeeper](http://zookeeper.apache.org/) client daemon that synchronize Zookeeper nodes to its local file system.
+Geonosis is a [Zookeeper](http://zookeeper.apache.org/) client daemon that synchronizes Zookeeper nodes with a local file system.
+It uses [Curator](http://curator.apache.org/) to access Zookeeper and is coded in Scala.

-Zookeeper is widely used and well tested system in the Java world but as soon as you leave the JVM, you have to rely on a module of your language binded to the Zookeeper C driver.
+Zookeeper is a widely used and well tested system in the Java world but as soon as you leave the JVM, you have to rely on a module of your language binded to the Zookeeper C driver.
 A combination that might be far from being stable enough in all situations.

-Geonosis is here to replace any (non Java) read only system that could benefit of data kept in Zookeeper.
+Geonosis is here to replace any (non Java) read-only system that could benefit of data kept in Zookeeper.

 ## Usage ##